Learning to differentiate an expository text from other kinds of writing is a very useful skill for anyone.

 Although as I mentioned earlier, the text is written impersonally, this does not prevent the reading is harmonious.

-To achieve this, the connectors that are placed at the beginning of a new paragraph take a leading role.
+To achieve this, the connectors at essay writing service that are placed at the beginning of a new paragraph take a leading role.

 Among the most popular connectors, we can mention: